-Maybe you’ve been living in that BTO flat for a while now.
+Maybe you’ve been living in that BTO flat for a while now & “coincidentally” you have been hearing that HDB flats are fetching over a million dollars today.
 You’re doing well financially, and you’re wondering if it’s the right time to sell your resale HDB and upgrade to a private property.

 Maybe you’ve outgrown your home and need more space for your family.

 Whatever your reason to sell your HDB flat up on the resale market, you want to make sure you’ve dotted all the i’s and crossed all the t’s.

 If you are looking to sell your HDB flat in 2022, we’ll guide you through all the requirements you need to tick off, from the very start of the HDB resale process to the official completion of the sale.

 Visit the HDB resale portal to check whether you’re eligible to sell your HDB.
 This typically takes about 2 weeks to process.
 You’ll receive the confirmation letter directly at the HDB flat in question.

 If you’d like a quicker answer, you can look up the eligibility requirements here and then compare your flat details with the criteria listed.

 We cover this in more detail in our article on whether you’re ready to sell your house, but to recap: you need to make sure you have enough in cash, CPF, or home loans to cover your new home.

 You can use the Sale Proceeds Calculator from HDB to get a base amount for how much home equity you have.
 But bear in mind that you may also have a few other costs to consider, including:

 You can check out a full breakdown of all the costs in this list.